ktaylor63/southeast/site/content/endangered-species-act/voluntary-conservation-tools.md

 The Service will assess whether it can avoid listing the species under the Endangered Species Act based on the proposed conservation measures assuming landowners/land managers of other properties necessary to conserve the species also implement conservation measures.
 The Service may also consider the Policy for Evaluation of Conservation Efforts (PECE) standard.

-In the event that a covered species is listed under the ESA the landowner/land manager would not be asked to do more than they agreed to in the CCAA, which provides flexibility in management and conservation actions.
+In the event that a covered species is listed under the ESA, the landowner/land manager would not be asked to do more than they agreed to in the CCAA, which provides flexibility in management and conservation actions.
 An incidental take permit will be issued for prescribed management activities in the event of a listing.
 Programmatic agreements with states issuing certificates of inclusion to landowners can facilitate the process and buffer landowners from “red tape.”

 States can provide grants to landowners/land managers via Section 6 funds.